LLNL/scr/doc/rst/users/overview.rst

 With :code:`RS`, like :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
-The processes within a set collectively compute Reed-Solomon encoding data which is stored in files along side the application dataset files.
+The processes within a set collectively compute Reed-Solomon encoding data which are stored in files along side the application dataset files.
 One may configure this scheme with the number of failures to tolerate within each set.